Afghans in Pakistan: Punjab

-The province of Punjab has roughly 168,351 citizens of Afghanistan.
+The province of Punjab has roughly 161,652 citizens of Afghanistan.
 In June 2007, the National Database and Registration Authority (NADRA) registered 16,439 Afghans in the eastern Pakistani city of Lahore; their number was reported at about 7,000 in October 2004.

 Sindh

-Sindh has a total of 66,111 registered citizens of Afghanistan.
+Sindh has a total of 72,349 registered citizens of Afghanistan.
 In 2009, their number was approximately 50,000.
 A UNHCR spokesman said, "Sindh is home to some 50,000 Afghan refugees and most of them are staying in Karachi".
 "The police can move only against unregistered Afghans, whose number is very small in Karachi", said a senior Karachi police official.

 Islamabad Capital Territory

-Approximately 35,003 registered Afghan citizens reside in Islamabad.
+Approximately 30,277 registered Afghan citizens reside in Islamabad.
 Before 2006 about 25,000 lived in a refugee camp in the Islamabad Capital Territory.
 The camp was closed, its refugees relocated and 7,335 Afghans were reportedly living in Rawalpindi.
 In 2009, it was reported that the UNHCR helped about 3,000 refugees move from the slums of Islamabad to an undeveloped plot of land in a green belt on the edge of the city.

-Azad Jammu and Kashmir, Gilgit-Baltistan
+Azad Jammu and Kashmir

-Azad Kashmir has 4,341 Afghans and Gilgit-Baltistan merely 5.
+Azad Kashmir has 4,285 Afghans and Gilgit-Baltistan merely 5.
 During the 1980s, about 13,000 Afghans migrated to cities in Azad Kashmir.
 According to a 2011 article in The News International, Afghans and other foreigners in Azad Kashmir were perceived as a security risk.
 In 2015, there were 11,000 unregistered Afghan refugees in Azad Kashmir who faced possible expulsion or deportation.
-Afghan ethnic groups from the Wakhan Corridor have historically migrated to the Gilgit–Baltistan region of northern Pakistan.

 Society

-The population of Pakistan was about 213 million in 2017, making it the world's fifth-most-populous country.
-Due to political unrest and economic crises in Pakistan, Afghan immigrants are viewed as an additional burden on Pakistan.

 Relationship with Pakistani society

-Due to historical, ethnic and linguistic connections, Afghan immigrants in Pakistan find it relatively easy to adapt to local customs and culture.
+Due to historical, ethnic, religious, and linguistic connections, Afghan immigrants in Pakistan find it relatively easy to adapt to local customs and culture.
 There are few obstacles to transition and assimilation into mainstream society; culture shock for Afghan Pashtuns is relatively small in parts of northwestern province of Khyber Pakhtunkhwa and the northern parts of Balochistan.
 In 1997-2001, Pakistan was very bias towards Afghan refugees that they threatened to shut down the border and forcibly return Afghan who had the right to be there under asylum.

 Similarly, Hazaras from Afghanistan can easily assimilate due to the presence of Hazaras in Balochistan.
 However, this is not the case for the Tajiks from Afghanistan.
 Most Afghan immigrants are fluent in Urdu, Pakistan's national language, as their second or third language.
 Many call Pakistan their home because they were born there.
 They participate in national festivities and other occasions, including Independence Day celebrations.
 Afghan communities retain and preserve their cultural values, traditions and customs, despite years of fighting and difficult socioeconomic conditions in Afghanistan.

+As per a 2018 Sustainable Development Policy Institute (SDPI) survey, this is how the Afghan refugees themselves have judged their host community in terms of positive or negative response, by province: